deanjhkim/ENSF-607-Web-Development-Project/README.md

 Dean Kim <br/>
 Hunter Kimmett <br/>

 This project contains the frontend and backend for a course outline builder concept.
+Src files for outline frontend and backend are contained in seperate folders in CourseOutlineBuilder.

 ## Dependencies